arunkpatra/thingverse/README.md

 to interact with real things via their virtual counterparts and build higher level functions as per your business needs.
 Thingverse is business domain agnostic.
 It works at extreme levels of concurrency, is self-healing, resilient and scales to billions of things while using the minimum possible resources.
+Whether on-prem or the largest Kubernetes Cluster in the cloud, its the same for Thingverse.

 ## Documentation

 ## Goals